c-blake/cligen/README.md

 ```
 These two "argument IO" procs take a shared coodination parameter for argument
 metadata (more fully documented in `cligen/argcvt.nim`).
 As just one simple
-example, `a.parNm` is the name of the parameter being parsed.
+e.g., `a.parNm` is the name of the parameter being parsed.
 While not useful
-ordinarily, this can be used to parse the same Nim type differently, detect when
+ordinarily, this can be used to parse the same Nim type differently (based on
-the user alters the parameter from the default, count utterances, etc.
+the name), detect when CLusers alter parameters from defaults, count uses, etc.

-This same mechanism can override existing cligen/argcvt parser/helpers if the
+This same mechanism can ***override existing*** `cligen/argcvt` parser/helpers if
-built-ins are not what you want.
-Consulting cligen/argcvt for examples is a
+the built-ins are not what you want.
+Consulting `cligen/argcvt` for examples is
-good idea.
+a good idea.

 ### Subcommands, dispatch to object init